 In North Carolina, punitive damages may be awarded to punish the defendant and deter others from egregiously wrongful acts.
 To be awarded punitive damages, your attorney must first prove the defendant is liable for compensatory damages and at least one aggravating factor was present and related to your injuries for which you were awarded damages.
 The aggravating factor(s) must be proved by clear and convincing evidence.

-Some law firms charge a larger percentage of the settlement amount if they have to file a lawsuit to resolve your claim.
-The Bishop Law Firm does not do this, but rather charges a flat rate of 33.33% of the settlement amount, whether that comes from the insurance company before filing a lawsuit, or whether it comes from taking your case to trial and getting a jury award.
+The Bishop Law Firm charges a flat rate of 33.33% of the settlement amount, whether that comes from the insurance company before filing a lawsuit, or whether it comes from taking your case to trial and getting a jury award.

 Many at-fault party’s insurance companies will deny claims based on pre-existing conditions, even those that have nothing to do with your current injury.
-As is well known, at-fault insurance companies make every effort to minimize or deny a case and will spend much of their time reviewing your medical records to identify if you have a history of pre-existing conditions.
+As is well known, at-fault insurance companies make every effort to minimize or deny a case and will spend much of their time reviewing your medical records to identify pre-existing conditions.

-Contrary to what an insurance adjuster’s denial may say, simply having a pre-existing condition does not stop you from recovering on your NC Personal Injury claim.
+Contrary to what an insurance adjuster’s denial may say, simply having a pre-existing condition is not a bar to compensation.
 Only a doctor’s opinion regarding what caused your injury will be accepted as evidence that your injury occurred as a result of the accident.
 If your doctor cannot determine that the accident did, in fact, cause your injury, it is unlikely you will be able to prove your case.

 A NC Personal Injury Lawyer can ask your treating physician the right questions to help demonstrate that your injury was caused by the at-fault party’s negligence.